romatallinn/sustainme/README.md

 ##### Weak Points

 One of my weaker points is quite cliche, laziness.
 I tend to sometimes leave everything for later.
-I never fail to do things on time, but if I wouldn't procrastinate, my results can be much better.
+I never fail to do things on time, but if I wouldn't procrastinate, my results would be much better.

 My attention to details, however, can be also seen as a weak point, since nobody likes "faultfinders."
 Nevertheless, so far I succeed in avoiding unnecessary comments, neither I waste my time fixing very tiny flaws.